Passeriformes / Fringillidae / Chloris

 Distribution & Habitat

-The black-headed greenfinch occupies a relatively restricted range in mainland Southeast Asia.
-Its distribution centers on China's Yunnan province, extending through northern Laos and eastern Myanmar, with peripheral populations in adjacent areas of Vietnam, Thailand, and Northeast India.
-Two subspecies are recognized: C. a. taylori occurs in southeast Tibet, while the nominate subspecies C. a. ambigua covers the remaining eastern and northeastern range including east and northeast Myanmar, south China, Laos, and extreme northeast India.
-The species inhabits subtropical or tropical dry forests and dry shrubland environments.
+Found in the Chinese province of Yunnan, northern Laos, eastern Myanmar, and adjacent areas of Vietnam, Thailand, and Northeast India.
+Two subspecies are recognised: C. a. taylori in southeast Tibet, and C. a. ambigua in east and northeast Myanmar, south China, Laos, and extreme northeast India.
+Habitats are subtropical or tropical dry forest and subtropical or tropical dry shrubland.

 Source: Wikipedia · CC BY-SA 3.0